Code-Institute-Submissions/MS1Project/README.md

 # Harvin Zúniga Personal Web

 This is my personal website, it is developed as the Milestone One project within the Full Stack Web Developer program with the Code Institute.
 In this project, I explain who I am, what I do, my work experience and the various ways that you can contact me.
+[This is the URL to the website](https://hfzespinoz4.github.io/MS1Project/)

-### UX
+## UX

 The website is built for recruiters, they will be able to know my work experience and my technical skills as a Full Stack Developer.
 The site has a clean, intuitive and comfortable appearence to visit from any device, it is designed followin the Mobile First philosophy.